 Strategy III: Work with internal and external stakeholders to engage in unified planning and policy.

 Action Resources Collaboration Anticipated Impact Work with state and local leaders to factor health implications into policy and budget decisions.
-Colleague time Local, state leadersOther community partnersRegional Office of Education Reduce the risks and impacts of chronic disease.
+Colleague time Local, state leaders Other community partners Reduce the risks and impacts of chronic disease.